 Florida Braces For 'Life-Threatening' Hurricane Michael To Hit Panhandle On Wednesday

-Hurricane Michael will make landfall along the Gulf Coast today as a category 3 storm, according to the National Hurricane Center.
-It's forecast to be the most destructive storm to hit the Florida panhandle in decades, and will send life-threatening surges of ocean water to coastal areas throughout the state.
+Hurricane Michael will make landfall along the Gulf Coast Wednesday as a Category 3 storm, according to the National Hurricane Center.
+It's forecast to be the most destructive storm to hit the Florida Panhandle in decades, and it will send life-threatening surges of ocean water into coastal areas along the gulf.

 The storm's steady intensification over the past two days, despite shifting winds, "defies traditional logic" according to the agency.
-They predict the storm will bring torrential rains and winds of upwards of 120 mph.
+Forecasters predict the storm will bring torrential rains and winds of upwards of 120 mph.

-Hurricane Michael was 390 miles away from Panama City, Fl., at 4:00 a.m. this morning, moving 12 mph NNW from the westernmost tip of Cuba to the panhandle with sustained winds of 90 mph.
-The National Hurricane Center has enacted hurricane, tropical storm, and storm surge warnings for over 300 miles of nearby coast.
+Hurricane Michael is currently a Category 2 storm, with maximum winds topping 100 mph.
+Just before 8 a.m.
+ET Tuesday, it was 365 miles south of Apalachicola, Fla., moving north-northwest at 12 mph with sustained winds of 90 mph.

-"The center of Michael will continue to move over the southern Gulf of Mexico this morning, then move across the eastern Gulf of Mexico later today and tonight," said the agency's 4 a.m. outlook.
-The storm's center is expected to move inland over the Florida Panhandle or Florida Big Ben area today before moving northeastward across the southeastern U.S. tonight and tomorrow morning.
+The National Hurricane Center has enacted hurricane, tropical storm, and storm surge warnings for more than 300 miles of the Florida coast.

 #HurricaneMichael isn't heading to any one town...— NWS (@NWS) October 9, 2018